OPERATION OF THE ASTROLABE

 point.

-This method is very rough because a phase can occur any time
+This method is approximate because a phase can occur at any time

-within its listed date and the Moon wanders substantially north and
+within its listed date and the Moon wanders north and south of the

 The longitude of the Moon is read at the 'now' mark.